Study Programs in Copenhagen: Community, Transformation, and Biodiversity, that contributes more than it consumes

 -

-Nørrebro Library by Keingart: A transformation of an old tram depot into a multifunctional cultural center and library.
-The original building structure has been preserved while modern library facilities and sports areas make the space relevant for all age groups.
+Nørrebro Library by Keingart: Transformation of a former tram depot into a multifunctional cultural centre and library.
+Here we see how the building’s structure has been preserved, while modern library facilities and sports areas make the space relevant for all ages.

 -

-Prags Boulevard by Henning Larsen: Renovation of a 1960s residential complex, including new green installations that breathe fresh life into the area.
-Solar panels and green facades add a sustainable touch, while the raw industrial charm of the area remains intact.
+Prags Boulevard by Henning Larsen: Renovation of a 1960s housing complex featuring new green landscapes.
+Solar installations and green façades add a sustainable dimension while the area’s raw, industrial character is maintained.

 -